 - 9.1 The examination team will comprise three external examiners, who will normally be internationally renowned established experts in the field.
-The examiners will be formally nominated by thePro Vice-Chancellor, who will take advice from members of the Professoriate, for approval by UET.
-The examination team will have an independent, academic chair who will be a member of the University Executive Team, normally the Vice-Chancellor or the Deputy Vice Chancellor, or Head of the Doctoral College, or senior member of the professoriate. - 9.2 The examiners' main tasks are to: - Assess the candidates standing in the field of study - Assess the original and significant contribution to the advancement or application of knowledge represented by the publications and made apparent in the critical appraisal - Appraise the candidates' reputation for research in their field through their professional practice, this may or may not have been gained in an academic institution - Evaluate the quality of the candidate's cited peer-refereed and published work - Establish the candidate's ownership of the published work and appreciation of the state of knowledge within the candidate's research area - Assess the candidate's contribution to the research embodied in joint or multi-authored works - Evaluate the candidate's contribution to the field of study through their Curriculum Vitae. - 9.3 The examiners will provide individual and independent reports recommending whether to approve the award, or otherwise, which will be collated by the Chair, prior to the viva voce. - 9.4 The examiners may recommend that: - the award of Higher Doctorate be made - the award of Higher Doctorate be made subject to minor corrections and amendments being made as requested by the Examiners, which must be completed and submitted within four months of the viva examination - the award of Higher Doctorate is not made. - 9.5 The recommendations of the examination team will be passed to the University Executive Team to be considered for the formal award of a Higher Doctorate.

-9.6 The award will be ratified by the Vice Chancellor on behalf of Senate when all documentation has been received and the examiners' decision reviewed.
-The formal award letter, signed by the Vice Chancellor on behalf of Senate, confirming the date the award was ratified will then be sent to the candidate.
+The examiners will be formally nominated by the Pro Vice-Chancellor, with advice from members of the Professoriate, for approval by UET.
+The examination team will have an independent, academic Chair who will be a member of the University Executive Team, normally the Vice-Chancellor or the Deputy Vice-Chancellor, or senior member of the professoriate. - 9.2 The examiners' main tasks are to: - assess the candidates standing in the field of study - assess the original and significant contribution to the advancement or application of knowledge represented by the publications and made apparent in the critical appraisal - appraise the candidate's reputation for research in their field through their professional practice, this may or may not have been gained in an academic institution - evaluate the quality of the candidate's cited peer-refereed and published work - establish the candidate's ownership of the published work and appreciation of the state of knowledge within the candidate's research area - assess the candidate's contribution to the research embodied in joint or multiauthored works - evaluate the candidate's contribution to the field of study through their Curriculum Vitae. - 9.3 The examiners will provide individual and independent reports recommending whether to approve the award, or otherwise, which will be collated by the Chair, prior to the viva voce.
+These should be sent to the Doctoral College. - 9.4 Following the viva voce examination, the examiners may recommend that: - a) the award of Higher Doctorate be made - b) the award of Higher Doctorate be made subject to minor corrections and amendments being made as requested by the Examiners, which must be completed and submitted within four months of the viva voce examination - c) the award of Higher Doctorate is not made. - 9.5 The recommendations of the examination team will be passed to the University Executive Team to be considered for the formal award of a Higher Doctorate. - 9.6 The award will be ratified by the Vice-Chancellor on behalf of Senate when all documentation has been received and the examiners' decision reviewed.
+The formal award letter, signed by the Vice-Chancellor on behalf of Senate, confirming the date the award was ratified will then be sent to the candidate.